 - 1) Fuel line piping must be airtight.
 Do not use compression type fittings for tubing connections in fuel line piping.
 Use only listed flare type fittings.
-Cast iron threaded fittings shall not be used. - 2) Piping shall be substantially supported and protected against physical damage and corrosion where required. - 3) Refer to supplied burner or oil pump instruction manual for proper connections.
+Cast iron threaded fittings shall not be used. - 2) Piping shall be substantially supported and protected against physical damage and corrosion where required. - 3) Refer to supplied oil pump instruction manual for proper connections.
 On one-pipe systems, ensure that the fuel pump return port plug is tightened securely. - 4) Some fuel pumps, such as the Suntec A and B series, are supplied with a loose bypass plug which must be installed on two-pipe systems.
 If such a plug is supplied, install it as shown in the pump manufacturer's instructions.
 Do not install this bypass plug on one-pipe systems as pump seal damage will result. - 5) Do not use check valves, especially on gravity feed systems. - 6) Do not use Teflon tape for threaded connections.
 Use a listed non-hardening thread sealant instead.

 - 7) Attach required piping between burner fuel pump and fuel oil storage tank.
 Install one fuel shut-off valve near the storage tank and second fuel shut-off valve near the oil burner fuel pump.
 Use heavy wall copper tubing in a continuous run.
 On two-pipe systems, the return line should terminate 3" 4" above suction line depth within the storage tank.
 Refer to the pump manufacturer's instructions for tube sizing information. - 8) All systems require an oil filter.
-For boilers having an input less than 1.00 GPH, the use of a Garber cartridge type filter is recommended.
+On TWZ065 and TWZ075 boilers, the use of a Garber cartridge type filter is recommended. - 9) Use only #2 Fuel Oil with physical and chemical characteristics meeting the requirements of ASTM D-396.

-XI Wiring
+X Wiring

 - All wiring and grounding must be done in accordance with the authority having jurisdiction or, in the absence of such requirements, with the National Electrical Code (ANSI/NFPA 70). - Disconnect electrical power to the boiler and heating system before servicing.
 Positively assure that no voltage is present.
 Lock electrical boxes to prevent someone from inadvertently restoring power before the heating system is safe to operate. - Never defeat or jump out safety devices. - Protect each boiler circuit with a properly sized over-current protection device. - Make electrical connections carefully according to the boiler's wiring diagram and instructions. - Wire additional field supplied safety limits, such as low water cutoffs and temperature limit devices, in series with the 120V circuit used to power the boiler.
-Do not alter the boiler's factory wiring when adding an additional limit device. - 1) 120 Volt Wiring Provide the boiler with its own 15A branch circuit with fused disconnect.
+Do not alter the boiler's factory wiring when adding an additional limit device. - 1) 120 Volt Wiring The boiler should be provided with its own 15A branch circuit with fused disconnect.
 120VAC power connections are made inside the Hydrolevel 3250-Plus hot water boiler control as follows (also see Figures.
-11.0 and 11.1): - Hot ("black") Terminal "L1" - Neutral ("white") Terminal "L2" - Ground ("green" or bare) Ground screw on case of 3250-Plus.
+10.0 and 10.1): - Hot ("black") Terminal "L1" - Neutral ("white") Terminal "L2" - Ground ("green" or bare) Ground screw on case of 3250-Plus.